The Camera Angle and Photography

 A Different Camera Angle Can Tell a Completely Different Story

-Camera Angle – For anyone starting out in photography as a complete newcomer, the common thing to do is to stay at “normal height” and photograph the subject as you see it.
+Camera Angle: For anyone starting out in photography as a newcomer, the common thing to do is to stay at "normal height".
+To then photograph the subject as you see it.
 This is all good and well but you will undoubtedly place yourself firmly amongst the masses of the ordinary photographer.

 One way to make your images stand out from others is to see it from another angle or viewpoint.
-When thinking about the subject in front of you and how you will capture it, move around a bit, up and down.
+When thinking about the subject in front of you and how you will capture it, move around, up and down.
 Find an angle that no-one else sees or has thought of and start to create your own style.

 Once you try this, all sorts of ideas start to flow and it brings a whole new side to your photography.
 You find yourself doing it more and more in other situations such as weddings or parties.
 The angle that you choose, can tell a completely different story to the others.